dimastatz/visum/README.md

 ## Problem Statement
 Essentially there are two problems when dealing with Spark Applications Costs:
 1. Reactive way of work.
 Dev Teams reacts to the past rather than anticipate the future.
-Cost optimizations process starts only when cloud cost skyrockets and a lot of money already wasted.
+Cost optimizations process starts only when the cloud cost skyrockets and a lot of money already wasted.
 In fact, 'small' problems like 10% of additional execution time (can be 100K USD/yearly and more) are never handled at all.

 <table width="256px">
   <tr>